MTES-MCT/portail/README.md

 ## Add content

-In [src/content](src/content) directory, you change or add markdown files, except people and startups.
+In [src/content](src/content) directory, you change or add markdown files, except people, startups and phases.

-People and startups are automatically imported from beta.gouv.fr.
+People, startups and phases are automatically imported from beta.gouv.fr.

 If you want to add a person or a startup, you have to make a PR in [beta.gouv.fr](https://github.com/betagouv/beta.gouv.fr) repository.